Motion interpolation: Gaming

+Another form of interpolation is similar to the concept of inbetweening.

 Side effects

 Visual artifacts

 Especially on cheaper TV implementations, visual anomalies in the picture are more pronounced.
 Described by CNET's David Carnoy as a "little tear or glitch" in the picture, appearing for a fraction of a second.
 He adds that the effect is most noticeable when the technology suddenly kicks in during a fast camera pan.
 Television and display manufacturers refer to this phenomenon as a type of digital artifact.
 Due to the improvement of associated technology over time, such artifacts appear less obviously with higher-end and newer consumer TVs, though they will never be eliminated "the artifacts happens more often when the gap between frames are bigger".

 Latency

 Input lag for general purpose motion interpolation itself is usually ~10 ms, though some implementations are more than 80 ms, which for TVs (except on some Samsung sets) is further exacerbated by the need to disable game mode, imposing dozens to hundreds of ms of additional lag.
-All that is on top of the already poor lag inherent to most TVs even when optimally configured, compared to CRTs or gaming monitors.
+All that is on top of the already poor lag inherent to most modern TVs even when optimally configured, compared to CRTs or gaming monitors.
 For dedicated gaming interpolation such as DLSS4 MFG, lag is 6-9 ms depending on multiplier, vastly dwarfed by the added lag of a slower internal render framerate.
 Prototype techniques, similar to those already deployed in some asynchronous reprojection for virtual reality, could cut overhead well below 1 ms, even when generating thousands of frames.